 To flatten the learning curve, we’ve released packages for both R (StatsBombR) and Python (statsbombpy) to help manipulate the data, as well as writing and releasing a guide to using R in both English and Spanish.
 The guide contains tons of advice and example code to get you started on your coding and data analysis journey.

-There are three key things you will need to get started with the data:
+There are three key things you will need to get started with:

 - The data: which can be accessed here